Cefdinir

-Cefdinir, sold under the brand name Omnicef among others, is an antibiotic used to treat pneumonia, otitis media, strep throat, and cellulitis.
-It is a less preferred option for pneumonia, otitis media, and strep throat which may be used in those with a severe allergy to penicillin.
+Cefdinir, sold under the brand name Omnicef among others, is an antibiotic used to treat bacterial infections including bacterial pneumonia, other respiratory tract infections, otitis media, strep throat, and cellulitis.
+It may also be used as an alternative antibiotic for those with a severe penicillin allergy.
 It is taken by mouth.

 Common side effects include diarrhea, nausea, and a skin rash.
 Serious side effects may include Clostridioides difficile infection, anaphylaxis, and Stevens–Johnson syndrome.
 Use in pregnancy and breastfeeding is believed to be safe but has not been well studied.
-It is a third-generation cephalosporin and works by interfering with a bacteria's ability to make a cell wall resulting in its death.

-It was patented in 1979 and approved for medical use in 1991.
-It is available as a generic medication.
-In 2020, it was the 228th most commonly prescribed medication in the United States, with more than 2million prescriptions.
+It is a third-generation cephalosporin antibiotic and works by interfering with a bacteria's ability to make a cell wall, resulting in its death.

 Medical uses

-Therapeutic uses of cefdinir include otitis media, soft tissue infections, and respiratory tract infections, including sinusitis, strep throat (note: no documented resistance of Group A Streptococcus to penicillin has ever been reported, and penicillin or amoxicillin is preferred except in penicillin allergic patients), community-acquired pneumonia, and acute exacerbations of bronchitis.
+Therapeutic uses of cefdinir include otitis media, soft tissue infections, and respiratory tract infections including sinusitis, strep throat (for penicillin-allergic patients), community-acquired pneumonia, and acute exacerbations of bronchitis.

 Susceptible organisms

 Cefdinir is a bactericidal antibiotic of the cephalosporin class of antibiotics.
 It can be used to treat infections caused by several Gram-negative and Gram-positive bacteria.